 With the Bureau of Reclamation now asking for a new, usage-reducing deal, California is siding with tradition and believes it should see the least amount of additional cuts under an updated proposal, while the remaining states believe future cuts should be distributed more evenly, especially if they would disproportionately impact some states more than others.

 "I would not, even under a modeling scenario, agree or ask the federal government to model a scenario in which the Central Arizona Project goes to zero," Arizona's top water official, Tom Buschatzke, told CNN.
 "I will not do that.
 The implications would be pretty severe if CAP went to zero.
 Severe for tribes, severe for cities, severe for industries."

 "We agree there needs to be reduced use in the Lower Basin, but that can't be done by just completely ignoring and sidestepping federal law," Hamby commented.

 How is the disagreement being resolved?

-Meanwhile, the Supreme Court recently heard arguments in a case regarding the right of the Navajo Nation to sue the federal government for help with water access.
+Meanwhile, the Supreme Court at the end of March heard arguments in a case regarding the right of the Navajo Nation to sue the federal government for help with water access.
 The tribe has claimed that the government is required to bolster its water needs as per an 1868 treaty, under which the U.S. agreed to provide the nation with a new "permanent home."
-The government, however, disagrees.
+The government, however, disagrees with the tribe's assertions.
 And at the center of the dispute is, of course, the Colorado River — an attorney for Arizona, Colorado, and Nevada says the tribe shouldn't be allowed to claim expanded rights over the river because it might affect "pre-existing agreements and ultimately mean less water available to those communities that have come to rely on it," ABC News summarizes.